microsoft/onnxruntime/docs/performance/tune-performance.md

 * Thread Count
   * `sess_options.intra_op_num_threads = 2` controls the number of threads to use to run the model
 * Sequential vs. Parallel Execution
   * `sess_options.execution_mode = rt.ExecutionMode.ORT_SEQUENTIAL` controls whether the operators in the graph run sequentially or in parallel.
-Usually when a model has many branches, setting this option to false will provide better performance.
+Usually, when a model has many branches, setting this option to false will provide better performance.
-  * When `sess_options.execution_mode = rt.ExecutionMode.ORT_PARALLEL`, you can set `sess_options.inter_op_num_threads` to control the
-number of threads used to parallelize the execution of the graph (across nodes).
+  * When `sess_options.execution_mode = rt.ExecutionMode.ORT_PARALLEL`, you can set `sess_options.inter_op_num_threads` to control the number of threads used to parallelize the execution of the graph (across nodes).

 * sess_options.graph_optimization_level = rt.GraphOptimizationLevel.ORT_ENABLE_ALL.
 Default is already ORT_ENABLE_ALL(99).
 Please see [onnxruntime_c_api.h](https://github.com/microsoft/onnxruntime/tree/master/include/onnxruntime/core/session/onnxruntime_c_api.h#L286)  (enum GraphOptimizationLevel) for the full list of all optimization levels.
 For details regarding available optimizations and usage please refer to the [Graph Optimizations Doc](graph-optimizations.md).

 ### MKL_DNN/nGraph Execution Provider

 MKL_DNN and nGraph depend on openmp for parallelization.
-For those execution providers, we need to use the openmp environment variable to tune the performance.
+For those execution providers, we need to use the OpenMP environment variable to tune the performance.

 The most widely used environment variables are: